 The active time of a rule can be set as "Always" (never expires unless deleted), "One-Time-Only" (expires after configured time), or recurring following a daily or weekly schedule.

-For example, if you want to block Melvin's iPhone from accessing Facebook every weeknight from 9 PM to 7 AM(next day), you can create a new rule:
+For example, if you want to block Kids' Laptop from accessing Facebook every weeknight from 9 PM to 7 AM (the next day), you can create a new rule:

-You can pause or delete a rule from the rules detail screen.
-Pause is useful when you want to temporarily disable the rule without having to delete or reschedule the rule.
+You can pause a rule from the rules detail screen.
+Pause is useful when you'd like to temporarily disable the rule without having to delete or reschedule the rule.

 All blocking rules activated by the control buttons will also appear under the Rules listing screen.
 You can also create additional rules on this device by tapping the "+" icon.